qnzy/gen18/doc/gen18.md

 # GEN18

 ## Introduction
-GEN18 is a minimal PDK of a generic 180nm bulk CMOS process.
+GEN18 is a minimal PDK of a generic 180nm CMOS process.
 It includes symbols for the **xschem** schematic editor.

 The model card (*mdl/gen18.inc*) is in **HSPICE** syntax and should